-As of March 31, 2017, the System had contractual commitments totaling \$12.41 billion to fund future private equity investments, \$4.61 billion to fund future real estate investments, \$2.34 billion for opportunistic funds, and \$1.07 million to fund future real asset investments.
-When compared to note 8, the variances that exist in the private equity commitments and real estate equity commitments, are due to the above representing total commitments of the investment type inclusive of investments measured at fair value and net asset value.
+As of March 31, 2020, the System had contractual commitments totaling \$17.86 billion to fund future private equity investments, \$5.84 billion to fund future real estate investments, \$3.73 billion to fund future investments in opportunistic funds, \$3.41 billion to fund future real asset investments and \$6.62 million to fund future absolute return strategy investments.
+When compared to note 8 the variances that exist are due to the above representing total commitments of the investment type inclusive of investments measured at fair value and net asset value.
 Future commitments will be funded over the commitment period through transaction income including distributions, redemptions, and maturities.